 "Ao, Mr. Moriya's on duty.
 Don't distract him anymore from now on or Father would have to scold Mr. Moriya."

 "Because Mr. Moriya is supposed to be guarding the gate.
-And if he is to do that properly, he wasn't supposed to be distracted by anyone.
-Now do you understand?"
+And if he is to do that properly, he's not supposed to be distracted by anyone.
+Do you understand?"

 May 3, 2013

-I had been doing the bent leg raise exercise for half a minute or so when the air suddenly felt unnaturally cold, so I quickly stopped what I was doing and took a look at the windows.
-After seeing that they're shut close, I sat up from the floor and looked around.
+I had been doing sit ups for thirty seconds when the air suddenly felt unnaturally cold.
+I quickly glanced at the windows.
+After seeing that they're tightly shut, I stood up from the floor and looked around.

 The door was closed.
 And Dad and I fixed the roof above last year.